SABBAHS/animal-quiz/README.md

 - On my personal phone, iPhone 14 pro max, when you click on a button once it makes echoeing sound which is unlike anything ive tested anywhere else, issue is left unresolved.

+## Design oddities

+- The vector background image is intended to be zoomed up.
+- Copyright at the bottom of the page is not intended to show on every page particularly larger screens.
+- The next button appears a little too low, away from the quiz buttons on the iPad pro.
+If I move the next button any higher, it would clash with the quiz on the nest hub device - these were both 1024px wide.
+One way around this is for the user to turn the device landscape, although this has not been considered for other devices.

 ## Validation